“This is seriously lit.” “You are looking on fleek.” “Lowkey living for the weekend RN.”

 When trying to influence your content and social to fit in with this more conversational way of searching, it all comes down once again, to utilising current trends, but this time in terms of vocabulary and terminology.
 Slang is a huge part of everyday culture and is slowly starting to work its way into those all important Google searches.
 A prime example of this is the increasingly popular term ‘muggy’.
 Popularised by ITV’s smash hit show Love Island, the term ‘muggy’ has since enjoyed a dramatic increase in internet searches (and became its own hashtag – #muggymike), as the new term has more than quadrupled it’s Google searches over the last few months, showing that not only has it worked its way into people’s vocabulary, but it’s also crept into people’s online search lexicon.
 In order to keep ahead of the game and stop yourself from looking ‘muggy’, keep your online voice up to date with some of the most popular terms and phrases.

 Language, interests, and trends are constantly changing and evolving over time, and in order to keep your business up to date and current it’s important to adapt your content and public voice to engage and excite your audience.
-If you need any help or advice in keeping your company ahead of the Google search game, contact one of our team and we’ll be more than happy to help.
+If you need any help or advice on your PPC strategy or in keeping your company ahead of the Google search game, contact one of our team and we’ll be more than happy to help.